cpsource/dibit/README.md

 Step 2: For each bit in this block, another pseudo-random generator selects a bit position.

-Step 3: Next, that bit as selected in Step 2 is xor'd with a another pseudo-random bit generator.
+Step 3: Next, that bit as selected in Step 2 is xor'd with another pseudo-random bit generator.

 Step 4: Next, the output bit position in the cypher-text is selected from another pseudo-random generator.